WebexCommunity/webex-node-bot-framework/docs/membership-rules-readme.md

 In many cases developers may build bots that are meant to be used only by employees of their company (or possibly of several companies).
 Setting the framework config's  `restrictToEmailDomains` parameter to a comma separated list of email domains instructs the framework to essentially ignore any spaces where the membership list includes users who's email addresses are not in the restricted domain list.

 When a bot is first added to a space, the framework will examine the membership list.
 If any members are not in the restricted domain list it will by default send a message "Sorry, my use is not allowed for all the members in this space".
 (Note that this message can be customized by setting the `unauthorizedDomainUserEnters` parameter).
-No framework events will be sent to the application when the room is in this state occurs and it will automatically respond to any messages to the by with a message "Sorry, because my use is not allowed for all the members in this space I am ignoring any input".
+No framework events will be sent to the application when the room is in this state occurs and it will automatically respond to any messages to the bot with a message "Sorry, because my use is not allowed for all the members in this space I am ignoring any input".
 (Note that this message can be customized by setting the `unauthorizedDomainStateMessageResponse` parameter)

 On subsequent membership changes, the framework will re-examine the membership list.
 If a previously unauthorized space is now populated solely by users whose domains are in the `restrictedToEmailDomains` list, a "spawn" event will be generated.
 The parameters for this spawn event will include a null `actorId`, and an additional `disallowedMember` parameter with the details of the user who just left.
 When this occurs the framework will generate a message that says "I am now allowed to interact with all the members in this space and will no longer ignore any input.".
 (Note that this message can be customized by setting the `unauthorizedDomainUserExitsResponse` parameter).